 Dome Tents are by far the most common type of tent in use in Australia

 .
 But that doesn’t mean they are best for everyone, or every situation.
 A Dome tent consists of a hoop frame, surrounded by synthetic fabric to create a dome shape with no corners.
 The frames can either be made from fibreglass rods which must be constructed into hoops and slotted into the material, or from hoops already integrated into the material which offer a far quicker setup time.
 Integrated hoops will either be fold out or “pop-up”, with the pop-up version usually reserved for very small Dome Tents.
 Larger types of Dome Tents may also incorporate an outer awning and/or front vestibule which can be used as additional storage.
 The Dome Tent is seen to be the most versatile and portable type of tent on the market, however it's not ideal for everyone.
 They tend to offer limited head-room in comparison to other tents, and do not withstand gale force winds.
 For vehicle-based camping the most common brands on the market are Jackaroo, Stockman, Coleman, and OzTrail.
-Specialised brands with dome tents designed for hikers include Black Diamond
+Specialised brands with dome tents designed for hikers include Black Diamond, Sea to Summit

 , Wilderness Equipment, Black Wolf.